Pitch Lap Calculator by Mel Bartels

 Tool to mirror size ratio

-Use pitch lap contact pattern from above?
+Use pitch lap contact pattern?

 Relative polishing action on the mirror - side view